pcubillos/bibmanager/docs/bibtex.rst

 duplicate entries.
-Either take the 'old' entry (database), take the 'new' entry (bibfile), or 'ask' the user through the prompt (displaying the alternatives).  bibmanager considers four fields to check for duplicates: doi, isbn, adsurl, and eprint.
+Either take the 'old' entry (database), take the 'new' entry (bibfile), or 'ask' the user through the prompt (displaying the alternatives).  bibmanager considers four fields to check for duplicates: doi, isbn, bibcode, and eprint.

 | Additionally, bibmanager considers two more cases (always asking):
 | (1) new entry has duplicate key but different content, and